Ap6pack/PDF-Search-Plus/README.md

 #### Tesseract OCR

-If you want to use Tesseract OCR (default):
+Tesseract OCR is required for the application to function:

 - On Ubuntu:
   ```bash